History of the New York Yankees: 2017–present: Aaron Judge era and 2024 pennant

+Although Soto left the Yankees for the Mets after the season, Judge continued to perform at a high level in 2025.
+He won the AL batting title with a .331 average and hit 53 home runs, en route to repeating as AL MVP.
+The Yankees earned a playoff appearance with 94 wins, but lost the top seed in the AL to the Blue Jays on a tiebreaker, having lost the season series between the teams.
+New York defeated the Red Sox in the AL Wild Card Series, but lost to the Blue Jays in the ALDS.

 Legacy

-As of 2024, the Yankees' 27 World Series championships are 16 more than the number won by the St. Louis Cardinals, who have the second-most titles among MLB teams.
+As of 2025, the Yankees' 27 World Series championships are 16 more than the number won by the St. Louis Cardinals, who have the second-most titles among MLB teams.
 New York's championship total is the highest of any franchise in a major North American professional sports league.
-The 41 pennants won by the Yankees places them 15 in front of the Dodgers for the most won by an MLB team.
+The 41 pennants won by the Yankees places them 14 in front of the Dodgers for the most won by an MLB team.
 The Cardinals and Giants are the only other clubs with 20 or more pennants.
 The Baseball Hall of Fame has inducted over 50 players and managers who have worn Yankees pinstripes.
 Forbes magazine has labeled the Yankees the most valuable team in baseball every year since 1998; the franchise was worth an estimated $7.55 billion in 2024.

 In Glenn Stout's Yankees history book, the author wrote:

 More often than not, they have shown just how the game of baseball is supposed to be played.
 Ruth, Gehrig, DiMaggio, Mantle, Mattingly, Jeter, and dozens of other players impossible to forget have worn their uniform.
 Yankee Stadium has been their stage.
 The very definition of a dynasty, they have created the collective memories that make friends of strangers, given their city a face, and displayed its heart and soul.